BMX racing: Skill levels, race structure, qualifying methods, awards

-For North Americans racing with USA BMX (or affiliate BMX Canada) racers in the 20" class are grouped with others of the same relative age and experience levels; Novice, Intermediate, Expert, Girls Expert, Vet Pro, Men/Women Junior, and Men/Women Pro.
-The Veteran, "A" Pro, "AA" Pro, Rookie, Elite Masters, "B" Pro (Superclass) and "A" Pro (Elite) classes were retired or renamed upon either the 2011 ABA-NBL merger or prior to the 2021 BMX racing season.
+For North Americans racing with USA BMX (or affiliate BMX Canada) racers in the 20" class are grouped with others of the same relative age and experience levels; Novice, Intermediate, Expert, Girls Expert, Vet Pro, Men Pro, and Women Pro.
+The Veteran, A Pro, AA Pro, Rookie, B Pro (Superclass) and A Pro (Elite) classes were retired or renamed upon either the 2011 ABA-NBL merger or prior to the 2021 BMX racing season.
 Cruiser classes are not divided into skill classes, only age classes.

 The UCI structure is divided by age classes and lacks the skill levels such as novice and intermediate; rather 7 year-olds will ride with 7 year-olds regardless of experience level.
+UCI pro racing classes are Men/Women Junior, Men/Women U23 (Under 23), and Men/Women Elite.

 There are two main types of races; the Transfer System, and the Total Points System.
+Note that 8 riders are the maximum number of riders per moto.
+If more than 8 riders of the same age and skill are present multiple motos will be run to determine the final 8 riders who will race for placement, i.e. 1st, 2nd, 3rd, etc., etc.

 In a Transfer System race the racer will ride in qualifying rounds, called motos (called heats in other types of racing) to determine the number of racers in the finals which are called Mains.
 The sizes and number of motos at a skill level and age group is determined by the number of racers who register for that race and in their respective skill level and age group.
 Usually a racer gets two chances (sometimes three) to qualify.
 In a transfer race the top finishers in the qualifying motos are transferred directly to the Main depending on the size of the class.
-The last place racers do not qualify (DNQ) and therefore do not race in the Main; they do not collect any points or awards, or if they are professionals, prize money.
+The last place racers do not qualify (DNQ) and therefore do not race in the Main.

-In the "Olympic" or Total Points System a racer must race all three times and is scored on their respective places for the three motos.
-The scoring formula combines how well a rider does with all the registered participant riders in their class while racing all three times.
-The higher the points total, the more likely a racer will advance to a semi-final, or final if one is being run.
+In the Total Points System a racer must race three times and is scored on their respective places for the three motos.
+The scoring formula (rider's three finishes added together) combines the rider's finishing place in their class for each round.
+The lower the points total determines the rider's placement or advancement.
+A rider finishing the three motos in 2nd, 3rd, and 2nd place would have a score of 7; a rider in the same class finishing 1st, 4th, and 1st would have a score of 6, effectively beating the rider with 7 points.
+This same formula is used to determine which riders would proceed to quarter, semi, and final events if there were more than eight riders present.

-The Transfer System was used by the former ABA and the Total Points System was used by the former NBL.
 Currently the UCI, and Olympics, use the Total Points System.
-USA BMX allows the use of both systems depending on the racing event and track operator's discretion.
-Races such as Gold Cup, State, or National continue to use the Transfer System.
+USA BMX allowed the use of both Transfer and Total Points depending on the racing event and track operator's discretion.
+Starting in 2025, USA BMX no longer will use the Transfer System for motos with 8 or less riders; these motos will use Total Points.